jcastiarena/jcastiarena/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/jcastiarena)
 - 💻 [GitHub](https://github.com/jcastiarena)
-- 📩 Feel free to reach out if you're hiring or just want to connect!
+- 📩 Feel free to reach out if you want to connect!